 Project templates

-It's recommended to use project templates to create a standardised way of working with recurring customer projects.
+It's recommended to use project templates to create a standardized way of working with recurring customer projects.
 Examples of these could be:

 In your project template you can:

-Set a due date offset (How many days do you need to complete this project?)
+• Set a due date (How many days do you need to complete this project?)

 To create a project template navigate to your setting and click on "templates" on the left side bar.
 You can also click the button below to go there directly.